Welcome to Maple Class!

 Knowledge: Editing own work and confidence in public speaking

-LO: To explore personal hygiene and how germs spread
+LO: To investigate how germs are spread

 Knowledge: Developing a range of techniques in order to stop the spread of germs

-LO: To explore seed dispersal
+LO: To examine seed dispersal

 Knowledge: Using practical methods to be able to name different methods of dispersal